 What to Know about Being a Student Organization Adviser

-As an adviser to an AAUW student organization, you play a critical part.
-You guide students in leadership roles.
-You often act as a confidant in both personal and AAUW-related matters, sharing knowledge about AAUW’s history and tradition and assisting in the student organization’s day-to-day operations.
+As an adviser to an AAUW student organization, you guide students in leadership positions, act as a confidant in both personal and AAUW-related matters, share AAUW’s history and mission, and assist in the student organization’s day-to-day operations.
+In short, you play a critical role in ensuring the student organization’s success.

 Can I be an adviser?